 (b) if the distribution connection is a distribution exit point, must use all reasonable endeavours to ensure that the persons taking a supply of electricity through the distribution connection also comply with those requirements.

+[Regulation 31 amended in Gazette 31 Mar 2006 p.
+1316-17 and 1319.]

 32. Safety and security of system

-(1) If Western Power is satisfied that it is necessary so to do because of an emergency event or condition, then Western Power may direct a user to do any one or more of the following —
+(1) If a corporation is satisfied that it is necessary so to do because of an emergency event or condition, then the corporation may direct a user to do any one or more of the following —

 (a) to establish or remove a distribution connection;